TechGrounds-Cloud8/cloud8-Acron0815/Week 4/Opdracht-2-AWS-02 Pricing.md

 [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Categories=categories%23compute&trk=815440c9-b761-4d2b-b531-fe1ee8275a5a&sc_channel=ps&sc_campaign=acquisition&sc_medium=ACQ-P|PS-GO|Brand|Desktop|SU|Websites|EC2|BEN|EN|Text&s_kwcid=AL!4422!3!495073147331!b!!g!!%2Bfree%20%2Bec2%20%2Bhosting&ef_id=CjwKCAjw4ayUBhA4EiwATWyBrhhBmy_0DbISgV_xWCpT5sfplo_oYfAMyHjsyOl-PkjeWffqJ3ZOuxoC62sQAvD_BwE:G:s&s_kwcid=AL!4422!3!495073147331!b!!g!!%2Bfree%20%2Bec2%20%2Bhosting&awsf.Free%20Tier%20Types=*all)

 The AWS Free Tier provides customers the ability to explore and try out AWS services free of charge up to specified limits for each service.
 The Free Tier is comprised of three different types of offerings, a 12-month Free Tier, an Always Free offer, and short term trials.

+Services with a 12-month Free Tier allow customers to use the product for free up to specified limits for one year from the date the account was activated.

 What is AWS S3?